How & Why To Run Brown Bag Sessions (Meetings)

 So if most meetings are, in fact, a waste of time… then what might a good meeting look like?

-There are other uses to meetings, but those are two are always a net positive.
+There are other uses for meetings, but those two are always a net positive.
 That’s where brown bag sessions come into play.
 They hit on #1 and #2, therefore making them useful.

 I’ve been part of brown bag sessions at multiple companies (in person and remote), and I’ll share everything I know in the article below.